 Nanoparticles are generally less than 100 nm in dimension and consist of different biodegradable materials such as natural or synthetic polymers, lipids, or metals.
 Nanoparticles are taken up by cells more efficiently than larger micromolecules.
 Nanoparticles have high surface area to volume ratio thus allowing many functional groups for attachement.
-Additionally, the small size of nanoparticles allows them to accumulate at tumor sites.
+The small size of nanoparticles allows them to accumulate at sites.

-Nano particles can (1) enhance the therapeutic efficacy and minimize adverse reactions associated with available drugs; (2) enable new classes of therapeutics; and (3) encourage the re-investigation of pharmaceutically suboptimal but biologically active new molecular entities that were previously considered undevelopable.
+Nano particles can (1) enhance the efficacy and minimize adverse reactions associated with drugs; (2) enable new classes innovations; and (3) encourage the re-investigation of pharmaceutically suboptimal but biologically active new molecules that were previously considered undevelopable.

-Nanoparticles are used in targeted drug delivery to improve the uptake of poorly soluble drugs.
-Nano particles with different compositions and biological properties have been extensively investigated for drug and gene delivery application.
+Nanoparticles are used in drug delivery to improve the uptake of poorly soluble drugs.